Published By Janet Gershen-Siegel at November 20, 2017

 Get one or more small business credit cards with personal guarantees.
-The ones with high spending limits will be better for they are the only ones reported to the business credit agencies.
+The ones with high spending limits will be better.
+For they are the only ones reported to the business credit agencies.
 Make sure when you get these products, they have the personal guarantee removal feature baked right in.
 Keep your credit utilization at one third of your credit ceiling or less.
 Pay punctually every time.

 Be sure to use these company credit cards to make your small business’s more sizable orders.
 These purchases, in combination with a low revolving debt and of course on time repayment will demonstrate to the financial institution many things.

 See to it that your personal credit history stays spotless.
-Eventually (six months– to one year), you can submit a personal guarantee removal request for these preexisting business credit cards.
-The financial institution will perform an account review, but they may also check out your private credit report.
+Eventually (in about six months to one year), you can submit a personal guarantee removal request for these preexisting business credit cards.
+The financial institution will perform an account review.
+But they may also check out your private credit report.

 You can elect to apply for third-party guaranteed lending.
 For example, this may be an SBA loan, for funding.
 Paying back such a loan will help you grow your business credit score.
 You can also make an application for a business credit card from a particular store.
 These store credit cards generally do not call for a personal guarantee.

-Ask the bank again to take off the personal guarantee clause or make an application for new small business credit cards without a personal guarantee, once you have attained an 80 PAYDEX score under these conditions.
+Ask the bank again to take off the personal guarantee clause.
+Or make an application for new small business credit cards without a personal guarantee, once you have attained an 80 PAYDEX score under these conditions.
 Your chance to get such credit cards will increase tremendously.

 You can as an alternative apply directly for those very few business credit cards with no personal guarantees.
 For example you can select Sam’s Club® Business MasterCard® or the Bremer Bank Visa® Signature Business Company Card.

-And other business credit cards without a personal guarantee attached demand an open Dun & Bradstreet file and other stipulations to be met.
+And other business credit cards without a personal guarantee attached demand an open Dun & Bradstreet file.
+Plus there are other stipulations to be met.
 Make sure to consult the credit card provider and read all of the aspects of the promotion with care.